Did You Suffer Side Effects of Tylenol?

 Tylenol Lawsuits

 Since its introduction nearly 70 years ago, Tylenol has become one of the best-selling pain-relieving medications in all of North America.
 The brand name Tylenol (acetaminophen) is owned by McNeil Laboratories, which is a subsidiary of pharmaceutical giant Johnson & Johnson.
-Although McNeil originally marketed Tylenol Elixir to children, the medication quickly became popular among adults and children alike and is now commonly used to treat pain, fever, cold, cough, flu, and allergy symptoms.
-However, Tylenol has become the subject of significant scrutiny in recent years, due to concerns about potential overdose and liver failure side effects associated with the medication and its active ingredient, acetaminophen.
-And even more so because of the alleged potential for Tylenol use in pregnancy to increase the risk of autism and/or ADHD in exposed children.
-If you took Tylenol as a pain reliever or fever reducer and experienced one of these side effects, fill out the form or call our consumer advocates right away to discuss your options.
+Although McNeil originally marketed Tylenol Elixir to children, the medication quickly became popular among adults and children alike and is now commonly used over the counter to treat pain, fever, cold, cough, flu, and allergy symptoms.
+Despite its reputation as a safe medication for the whole family, Tylenol has become the subject of significant scrutiny in recent years, due to the potential for Tylenol side effects to occur.

 Tylenol Alternatives for Pain Relief